NilFoundation/ui-kit/README.md

 ```

 ### Bootstrap, Icons and fonts
 This package includes only bootstrap style overrides.
-We assume, that you already have bootstrap in your project.
+We assume, that you already have bootstrap in your project, otherwise .
 For more information how to override bootstrap styles, visit [official docs](https://getbootstrap.com/docs/5.3/customize/sass/).

 Icons and fonts are also not included here to provide more flexibility in setup.
 Consider to use Roboto and Roboto mono fonts to follow our styleguide.